 The policies include guidelines for ECIA management of the greenbelts to protect their values for homeowners and provide a safe environment for the residents.

-Management activities include:
+Greenbelt Management include:

 ● Clearing overgrown paths